Zero-shot Human Pose Estimation using Diffusion-based Inverse solvers: Experiments

-\textbf{Implementation Details:} We fine-tune the neural network used in BoDiffusion, and perform inference using \(N=50\) steps.
-The original BoDiffusion algorithm implements a DiT \cite{DiT} based denoiser in a CFG diffusion framework.
+\textbf{Implementation Details:} We fine-tune the neural network used in BoDiffusion and perform inference using \(N=50\) steps.
+The original BoDiffusion algorithm implements a DiT \cite{DiT} based denoiser in a CFG score model framework.
 Additional details are provided in Appendix \ref{sec:implement} \footnote{We provide the code on our website \url{https://iclrinpose-crypto.github.io/ICLRInPose/} for reproducability.}.

-\textbf{Evaluation Metrics:} We use $4$ standard metrics from literature to evaluate the models: \begin{itemize} \item {\bf Mean Per Joint Position (location) Error(MPJPE)} measures the mean joint location error, in cm, across all joints and poses in the sequence. \item {\bf Mean Per Joint Rotation Error(MPJRE)} measures the mean joint rotation error, in degrees, again across all joints and poses.
+\textbf{Evaluation Metrics:} We use $4$ standard metrics from the literature to evaluate the models: \begin{itemize} \item {\bf Mean Per Joint Position (location) Error(MPJPE)} measures the mean joint location error, in cm, across all joints and poses in the sequence. \item {\bf Mean Per Joint Rotation Error(MPJRE)} measures the mean joint rotation error, in degrees, across all joints and poses.
 MPJPE captures the scale-dependent error, while MPJRE captures the scale-free error. \item {\bf UPE, LPE:} We also report the joint position error, in cm, for the upper and lower body separately, respectively.
-These two tell us how well the model is able to infer the upper body versus leg movement, given that measurement sensors are all placed at the upper body. \end{itemize}
+These two tell us how well the model can infer upper body versus leg movement, given that all measurement sensors are placed on the upper body. \end{itemize}